zegervdv/qmk_firmware/keyboards/nuphy/air75_v2/ansi/customizations.md

 ## Customizations

-- `Fn + B` temporarily displays the current battery percentage on the F and number row.
+- `Fn + B` when held temporarily displays the current battery percentage on the F and number row.
 The F row represents the 10s percentage and number row the ones.
-Example, 35% will light `F1` through `F3` and `1` through `5`.
+Example, 35% will light `F3` and `5`.
 - `Fn + \` turns on percent battery display as well as the stock side LED indicator.
 Side LED battery gauge steps are enhanced, turning off 1 LED every 20%.
 - Battery indicator colour is a gradient flowing from green (full) through yellow, to red (low).
 - `Fn + M + Z` to toggle the RF disconnect sleep timer between `5s` and `120s` (NuPhy default).
 Default is set to `5s`.
 This persist through restarts.